amitparag/Attention-Classification/README.md

 ## Certain problems you may face

     1. Marker Tracking

         Marker tracking algorithms may fail to converge or compute absurd vector fields.
 We experimented with marker tracking but ended up not using them.

     2. Sensors

         The Gelsight sensors are susceptible to damage.

     4. Low Batch Size

+        The training script uses a batch size of 4.
+While it is generally preferable to have a higher batch size restrictions of cpu still apply

     5. Minor Convergence issues in the initial epochs

+        Sometimes, the network gets stuck in local minima.
+Either restart the experiment with different learning rate or let it run for a few more epochs.
+        For example, in one of the experiments, the network was trapped in a local minima - the validation accuracy score remained unchanged for 100 epochs for learning rate of 1e-3.
+        The usual irritating local minima stuff - change some parameter slightly.

     6. OpenCV issues

+        There a a few encoding issues with opencv something to do with how it compresses and encodes data.
+Use [PyAV](https://pypi.org/project/av/) and [Imgaug](https://github.com/aleju/imgaug) for processing and augmenting the dataset.

 ### Acknowledgements